Just Say Yes (Ted): Release and reception

-In a review of the season, John Nugent of Empire noted the crude humor of "Just Say Yes" as one of the series' fault, commenting: "Is that the best you can manage?"
-Fred Topel of United Press International criticized the episode on "[trying] a bit too hard to be edgy", using the scene of the family discussing racism during dinner as an example.
+In a review of the season, John Nugent of Empire noted the crude humor of "Just Say Yes" as one of the series' faults, particularly the onslaught of jokes revolving around blowjobs, midgets, and racial slurs, commenting: "Is that the best you can manage?"
+Kennedy Unthank of Plugged In condemned the offensive, edgy humor, noting the high amount of profanity heard in the episode and jokes about sensitive topics as reasons that he's "not [a big fan] of the Ted Cinematic Universe".